Ben Shemen Youth Village: History

-In 1947, it had a population of roughly 1,000.
+In January 1940 British forces found an arms cache at the village.
+In 1947 it had a population of roughly 1,000.
+In June of that year, it was visited by the 11-person United Nations inquiry commission prior to their endorsement of a partition plan.
 During the 1948 Arab–Israeli War, the isolated village was under siege by the Arab Legion; eleven youths were killed in one attempt to bring in supplies.
+In February 1948 around four hundred students were evacuated from the village.